-The purpose of the new company was to develop an aircraft-launched space transportation system, similar to the Pegasus rocket which is successfully operated by Orbital ATK, Virgin Galactic WhiteKnight and few other projects, but on an orbital rather than suborbital level.
+The purpose of the new company was to develop an aircraft-launched space transportation system, similar to Pegasus rocket which was successfully operated by Orbital ATK (Northrop Grumman), Virgin Galactic WhiteKnight and few other projects, but on an orbital rather than suborbital level.

-Since 2015 Stratolaunch Systems is operating under the supervision of Paul Allen's new company Vulcan Aerospace, a subsidiary of Vulcan, Inc.
+Since 2015 Stratolaunch Systems operated under the supervision of Paul Allen’s new company Vulcan Aerospace, a subsidiary of Vulcan, Inc.

 The project started in 2010 and officially announced in December 2011 by Microsoft co-founder Paul G. Allen and Scaled Composites founder Burt Rutan, who had previously collaborated on the creation of Richard Branson Virgin Galactic’s SpaceShipOne.
 The project started almost a year before the public announcement was made.
 Development costs were initially projected to be 300 million USD in 2011.

-The launch system is composed of three main components, each provided by one of the corporate partners that composed Stratolaunch.
-The 116 meter wingspan carrier aircraft was to be designed by Scaled Composites.
+The launch system was to be composed of three main components, each provided by one of the corporate partners that composed Stratolaunch.
+A 116 wingspan carrier aircraft was to be designed by Scaled Composites.
 A multi-stage booster, based on the Falcon 9 rocket, was to be developed by SpaceX.
 A mating and integration system to interface the two was to be designed by Dynetics.

-On November 27th 2012, Stratolaunch CEO Gary Wentz announced that SpaceX would leave the Stratolaunch Partnership.
-Stratolaunch and SpaceX had amicably agreed to end the contractual relationship because the current launch vehicle design had departed significantly from the Falcon derivative vehicle envisioned by SpaceX and did not fit well with SpaceX long-term strategic business model.
+On November 27th 2012 SpaceX left the Stratolaunch Partnership.
+Stratolaunch and SpaceX had amicably agreed to end the contractual relationship because the current launch vehicle design had departed significantly from the Falconderivative vehicle envisioned by SpaceX and did not fit well with SpaceX long-term strategic business model.

 In November 2015 Gary Wentz stepped down as CEO to join United Launch Alliance (ULA) to lead human launch services for ULA.
 Jean Floyd replaced Wentz as CEO of Stratolaunch Systems and Executive Director of Vulcan Aerospace.